Cielbird/getheode/src/gbnf_old/readme.md

-# gbnf: getheode's Backus–Naur form
+# gbnf: geþeode's Backus–Naur form

-`gbnf` is a syntax for defining phonotactic structure with getheode
+`gbnf` is the syntax for defining phonotactic structure with geþeode. the syntax defines a context-free grammar. the `cfg` crate is used under the hood.

-losely adapted this lib to segment strings: https://docs.rs/bnf/latest/bnf/#output

 ## syntax